 Welcome to the best city in the world, Orlando.
-This budget travel guide for Orlando has practical tips for enjoying the City Beautiful on a budget.
+This Orlando, Florida budget travel guide for has practical tips for enjoying the City Beautiful on a budget.

 When I graduated college in 2013, I moved to Orlando for the best internship ever, The Disney College Program & then stayed here after so as a Floridian and previous Walt Disney World castmember and Universal Orlando team member I have tons of expert tips for visiting Orlando on a budget.

-I often get asked “When is the best time to visit Orlando” “What tips do you have for visiting Disney and Universal Orlando” “How do I get a cheap flight to Orlando” “How do I get cheap tickets to Disney and Universal” “Where should I stay in Orlando”
+I often get asked “When is the best time to visit Orlando” “What tips do you have for visiting Disney and Universal Orlando on a budget” “How do I get a cheap flight to Orlando” “How do I get cheap tickets to Disney and Universal” “Where should I stay in Orlando”

-So I’m going to cover everything you need to know in this expert guide to visiting Orlando on a budget.
-I will blog about Disney World and Universal Orlando in a separate post, otherwise this one will be super long.
+So I’m going to cover everything you need to know in this expert travel guide to visiting Orlando, Florida on a budget.
+I will blog about visiting Disney World and Universal Orlando on a budget in a separate post, otherwise this one would be super long.

 First things first, when planning your trip to beautiful Orlando it is important to know that there’s more than one airport in Orlando, so depending on which airline you are flying with you may not be flying into the main airport, Orlando International Airport aka MCO.
 Most airlines fly to MCO, but a few budget airlines only fly to Sanford Orlando Airport aka SFB.
 These airports are about 45 mins from eachother, and while the flight may cost a little less to use a budget airline & fly into SFB you really want to weigh your options because SFB is pretty far, plus flying into MCO has a lot more perks and benefits, including free transportation to Walt Disney World hotels.
 MCO is also centrally located in Orlando making it 20-24 mins from Downtown Orlando, about 20 to 30 minutes from Walt Disney World, about 20 mins from Universal Orlando Resort, and about 15-25 mins from I-drive.
 SFB is about 50 mins from I-drive, so that should tell you how far it is.